 Water

-The Sioux Center Water Department provides quality water to 2,536 customers drawn from local aquifers and treated to exceed all federal and state standards.
+The Sioux Center Water Department provides quality water to 2,536 customers drawn from local aquifers and the Lewis & Clark Regional Water System and treated to exceed all federal and state standards.

 Responsibilities